 Research at MIT

 The soul of MIT is research.
 For more than 150 years, the Institute has married teaching with engineering and scientific studies—and produced an unending stream of advancements, many of them world-changing.
-Among MIT’s historical achievements:
+Examples of some of MIT’s historical achievements follow:

 This stream of discovery continues.
-Here are a few sample accomplishments from this decade:
+Here are just a few accomplishments from this decade:

 More interdisciplinary teams are found off-campus in nearby Lexington, Massachusetts, at MIT Lincoln Laboratory, a federally funded research and development center focused on national security.